anser-tv/anser-controller/functions/anser-function-gstreamer/contributing.md

 ## Branches
 - Branches should follow a similar naming convention to Commit Messages e.g. `feat/some-feature`, `chore/bump-package`
 - Major changes must be made on their own branch
-- Minor changes (most chores) can be done on master by those with push permissions.
+- Minor changes (most chores) can be done on main by those with push permissions.

 ## Tests